 Our main analysis suggests a positive association between managerial ability and dividend payments.
 One concern regarding the analysis of dividend decisions is that an empirical model could be subject to potential reverse causality and simultaneity.
 For example, firms with large dividend payments are more likely to seek managers with high ability.
-Following Jiraporn et al. (2014), we conducted two-stage least-squares (2SLS) regression analysis to mitigate this potential endogeneity.
+Following Jiraporn et al. (2014), we conducted two-Stage Least-Squares (2SLS) regression analysis to mitigate this potential endogeneity.
 We used the average managerial ability within the same industry as an instrumental variable.
-In the first stage, we estimated managerial ability ( $MA_t$ ) using the average managerial score ( $AVG\MA_t$ ) and other control variables.
+In the first stage, we estimated managerial ability (MA_t) using the average managerial score (AVG_MA_t) and other control variables.
 In the second stage, we included the instrumental values of MA from the first stage as independent variables in the regression.
 Table 6 reports the results of the 2SLS regression.
-We found that managerial ability ( $MA_t$ ) at the 1% level.
-In the second stage, the relationship with average managerial ability and dividend payments was still significantly positive, suggesting that managers with high ability lead to a higher probability of dividend payments, which is consistent with the main results in Table 6.
+We found that managerial ability (MA_t) had a significant and positive relationship with average managerial ability (AVG_MA_t) at the 1% level.
+In the second stage, the relationship between managerial ability and dividend payments was still significantly positive, suggesting that managers with high ability lead to a higher probability of dividend payments, which is consistent with the main results in Table 6.